Everyone’s doing content marketing. Small businesses, B2Bs, and B2Cs all use content marketing. Basically, that’s everyone.

-Let me point out a few of the reasons why content sucks:
+Let me point out a few of the reasons why content quality may be poor:

 - You don’t know what kind of content to produce.
 Nearly every business struggles with how to produce engaging content.
 Coming up with a theme, topics, angles, and something new is challenging.

-- You simply hired an inexpensive writer.
+- Your writer is inexperienced.
 This is a big one; I see it all the time.
 A business wants to do content marketing, so they go out and hire a writer for ten bucks an article.
-They give them a list of topics, and let them have at it.
+They give them a list of topics and let them have at it.
 Then, they post these articles on their blog.
 Content marketing, right?
 Wrong.
 Usually, this is a waste of money.
 Such efforts are not strategically guided.
-What’s worse, is that the content itself is of very low quality.
+What’s worse is that the content itself is of very low quality.
 Many times, writers don’t know your industry well enough to be competent as a blogger in that industry.

-- You’re boring.
+- The content is boring.
 Lots of content out there is mind-numbingly boring.
 To be truly engaging, content must be in-depth, valuable, focused, and well-written.

-Since everyone today is doing content marketing, it’s harder than ever to stand out in a crowded content marketing.
+Since everyone today is doing content marketing, it’s harder than ever to stand out in a crowd.

 If you want to succeed, you need to produce better content than the average content marketer.
 It’s not easy, it’s not cheap, and it won’t happen overnight.